Jonathan97-web/Eevees-evolution/README.md

 - **Reset Game**

 - Reset game button that turns pink when hovered over.
-- Refreshes the page completely and restarts the game.
+- Flips the cards with an animation and resets the timer so you can play again.
 ![reset button picture](documentation/image/reset-button.png)
 ![reset button picture](documentation/image/reset-button2.png)